DevlessTeam/docs/services.md

 * **DvNavigate\($payload, 'pageName'\);** : Once you add extra pages to the service navigating between them should be done using **DvNavigate **EG**:**`<a href="<?= DvNavigate($payload, 'pageName'); ?>" />`:  pageNames don't have to include `blade.php`
 * **DvJSSDK\(\)**: This method will insert the JS SDK into the page .
 EG: `<?= DvJSSDK()?>`

+#### TODO:video to explaining how to create view pages

 ### Submitting you module to the store

+Once you have a module, you may decide to share this with the world.
+One way you can share your new module is via the DevLess Service Hub